Addressing the Invisible Wounds of PTSD: Technology-Enabled Strategies for Healing

 The Way Forward: Integrated Technology-Enabled PTSD Treatment

 The narrative of technology in PTSD treatment should not be one of replacement but of integration.
-The implemented “connected care” framework—a model that weaves together evidence-based clinical practices with technological innovation in service of more accessible, personalized, and effective trauma treatment.
+The “connected care” framework weaves together evidence-based clinical practices with technological innovation in service of more accessible, personalized, and effective trauma treatment.

 This framework consists of four integrated components: